Psychology and Sociology Majors: What’s the Difference & Similarities?

 Can a Sociologist Become a Therapist?

-What distinguishes a major in sociology from a major in psychology?
+What distinguishes a major in sociology from a psychology major?

 In your sociology study, you will cover the principles of diversity, social responsibility, human rights, and respect for others.
 In contrast, psychology uses observation, measurement, and analysis to look at the specific causes of human behavior.